-This event is free and open to the public, and available as an on-site seminar and live webinar.
-It is co-sponsored by the ASHRAE Golden Gate Chapter, Center for the Built Environment, and the PG&E Pacific Energy Center.
+and was also viewed by live webcast.
+It was co-sponsored by the ASHRAE Golden Gate Chapter, Center for the Built Environment, and PG&E Energy Training Centers.

 Senior Policy Advocate, Center For Energy Efficiency Standards, Climate & Clean Energy Program, NRDC